orb-lang/helm/doc/md/design/dramatis-personae.md

 sound, since a result should just be a result, it doesn't need to know about Composers, it can be plain\-old\-data\.

+We also want the backing state of a Txtbuf to be plain\-old\-data: it contains all the editable content, the Codepoints in line\-arrays, cursor, anything else, but is completely inert\.

 These would not be actors, they do one job when asked, do it well, and become garbage when they're done\.

 But we need something which is, which I'm going to call an **Agent**\.
-We would have a ResultAgent, which would live on the Modeselektor \(probably in a dedicated folder for agents\) and have a durable existence\.
+We would have a ResultAgent, which would live on the Modeselektor \(probably on the Maestro\) and have a durable existence\.

 This application calls for synchronous communication, but we don't want shared references\.
 A mailbox isn't appropriate here: the Zone isn't the right place